xinnnix/python_practice/automateTheBoringStuff/README.md

 # python_practice
-This is my python practice.
+This is my python practice from automate the boring stuff.